hatur/Spotispy/README.md

 - ~~Implement way to save program properties to restore it the previous session~~
 - Implement way to chose the save destination of the stream info file
 - Assign fixed thread or threadpool to improve CPU Load
+- Implement way to notify of updates or even self update

 ## Spotispy Source License
 The MIT License (MIT)